CHOOSE YOUR ALLEGIANCE.

 Kepler Sky Control - The technicians who keep all the ships in our airways and spaceways from running into one another.
 It’s best not to bother them if you see them working at their screens.

 Tech Sector (aka “Tec Sec”) - Applied sciences.
 These are the independent, academic-minded scientists who have come to the planet to study (mostly promethium and its uses) and are above local politics and infighting.
-And they don’t seem to care much about money, either.
-Which most people find strange.
+And they don’t seem to care much about money, either - Which most people find strange.

 Laser Combat League - A popular multi-system sports league that includes laser tag matches and disc combat.
 Gambling is legal, common, and sometimes rigged.

-[Behind-the-scenes note: These actors are your fellow attendees, and while they’re happy to play the enemy or your ally- as the scenario needs- they are there to help you immerse yourself in this world and have a good time.
+[Behind-the-scenes note: These actors are your fellow attendees, and while they’re happy to play your enemy or your ally- as the scenario needs- they are there to help you immerse yourself in this world and have a good time.

 It’s fine to play, but please don’t scream in their faces or become unnecessarily aggressive with them.
 That’s not fun for anybody.
 You can read more about that below in the “rules” section.]

-That’s just a taste of the story/lore behind Neotropolis.
 But how does it actually work for YOU, an attendee?

-HOW TO JOIN AN ALLEGIANCE?
+HOW TO JOIN AN

-Allegiance FAQ
+NEOcORP / Allegiance FAQ

-YOU MAY ONLY PLEDGE TO ONE ALLEGIANCE.
+YOU MAY ONLY PLEDGE TO ONE NEOCORP.

-CAN I PICK ANY ALLEGIANCE I WANT?
+CAN I PICK ANY OF THE THREE NEOCORPS?

-(Assuming they still have room when I sign up?)
 Yes.
-It doesn’t matter what Faction you are with, or what kind of character you are trying to represent, you can be in any of the Allegiances.
+It doesn’t matter what Faction you are with, or what kind of character you are trying to represent, you can be in any of the NeoCorps.
 For example, you’re a hacker?
 Guess what?
-The corporation, the para-military, and the resistance all have hackers working for them.
-Likewise, there’s nothing that says a corporate-type character couldn’t be on the side of the resistance.
+The corporations, the bounty hunters, and the Resistance all have hackers working for them.
+Likewise, there’s nothing that says a bounty hunter couldn’t work for the Corp of their choice.

 WHAT ABOUT FACTIONS?